mloberg/mloberg.github.com/site/_posts/2012-02-02-perfect-dev-setup-lion.md

 #### Apache

 Lion ships with Apache and PHP, but require some setup to get them to work how we want.
 It's at this point you'll need to decide where you want to keep your code at.
-I chose to keep all my code in a folder *Code* underneath my home directory and seperated it by language from there.
+I chose to keep all my code in a folder *Code* underneath my home directory and separated it by language from there.

 We need to create a vhosts file that tells Apache about each of our sites.
 Let's create that file now.